-(xx) \$125 per Exchange Act Rules 0-11(c)(1)(ii), 14a-6(i)(1), or 14a-6(i)(2). ( ) \$500 per each party to the controversy pursuant to Exchange Act Rule 14a-6(i)(3).

-- ) Fee computed on table below per Exchange Act Rules 14a-6(i)(4) and 0-11. - 1) Title of each class of securities to which transaction applies: - 2) Aggregate number of securities to which transaction applies: - 3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11: \ - $\mbox{\scriptsize \star}$ Set forth the amount on which the filing fee is calculated and state how it was determined. - ( ) Check box if any part of the fee is offset as provided by Exchange Act Rule $0-11(a)\ (2)$ and identify the filing for which the offsetting fee was paid previously.
-Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing. - 1) Amount Previously Paid: - 2) Form, Schedule or Registration Statement No.: - 3) Filing Party: - 4) Date Filed: - ( ) Filing Fee of \$ was previously paid on , 199 , the date the Preliminary Proxy Statement was filed.
+Filed by the Registrant Filed by a Party other than the Registrant Check the appropriate box: () (xx) () Definitive Additional Materials Coca-Cola Bottling Co.
+Consolidated (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement) PAYME NT OF FILING FEE (Check the appropriate box): (xx) () \$500 per each party to the controversy pursuant to Exchange Act Rule $14a-6(i)(3)$.
+1) Title of each class of securities to which transaction applies: 2) Aggregate number of securities to which transaction applies: 3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11: forth the amount on which the filing fee is calculated and state how s determined.
+A w heck box if any part of the fee is offset as provided by Exchange ct Rule 0-11(a)(2) and identify the filing for which the offsetting fee as paid previously.
+Identify the previous filing by registration tatement number, or the Form or Schedule and the date of its filing.
+1) Amount Previously Paid: \$ 2) Form, Schedule or Registration Statement No.: 3) Filing Party: 4) Date Filed: () F iling Fee of \$ was previously paid on , 199 , the date the Preliminary Proxy Statement was filed.